SUMMARY INDUSTRY ANALYSIS—TRADITIONAL MEDIA & NEW TECH-MEDIA

-There is nothing in corporate law that defines these entities as "news organizations" and incentives them to that goal.
-Rather the purpose of every corporation is to maximize profits, especially by exploiting negative externalities (i.e. passing costs off to society).
-And yet these profit-maximizing corporations still use the terminology of the 1970s (e.g. "free press" and "journalists") as it gives credibility to their operations.
+There is nothing in corporate law that defines these entities as “news organizations” and incentives them to that public goal.
+Rather the purpose of every corporation is to maximize profits, including by exploiting negative externalities (i.e. passing costs off to society).
+And yet these shrewd profit-maximizing corporations still use the terminology of the 1970s (e.g. “free press”and “journalists”) as it gives credibility to their operations.

 Media bias in the United States, Corporate Bias.
 Wikipedia.